BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/replacementBot/instructions.md

     - jumped over the lazy dog
     - lazy, sleeping
     - Result: jumped over the sleeping dog
+- Test 3
+    - Hello world!
+    - world, class
+    - Result: Hello class!

-Turn in a demo video
+Turn in a demo video AND either the URL for your project or the code